Sihyeon Villa, Sagittarius

 Eunji?
 What about her?
 And now Claire was suddenly speaking like a politician again too.
 Olive didn’t like this.

 What?
-Wasn’t Eunji only around twelve?
+Wasn’t Eunji only around thirteen?
 Wasn’t that too young to take the exam—not to mention inherit a throne?
 Werner had told Olive that the average age for State Conducting Licensing in Capricorn was sixteen, but Olive had assumed that the early age was due to Capricorn’s military focus.
-But twelve was kind of—
+But thirteen was kind of—

 “But because she’s taking this exam and because she is an air Elementalist, she has been brought to the attention of the other clans.
 I know they will seek to kill her—”